j-rock/tutte-your-stuff/README.md

 # tutte-your-stuff

-Using Haskell + OpenGL to demonstrate planar graph drawing methods.
+Using Haskell + OpenGL to demonstrate force-directed graph drawing.

 Implemented so far:
-* Tutte's algorithm
+* Tutte's algorithm (1963)
-* Fruchterman and Reingold's algorithm
+* Fruchterman and Reingold's algorithm (1991)
+* Walshaw's algorithm (2003)

 ### Installation instructions
 You will need